yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ## Monitoring OpenMP on the Host

-Support for OpenMP 5.0 and OMPT is emerging in OpenMP runtimes.
-IBM's LOMP (Lightweight OpenMP Runtime) and recent versions of LLVM's OpenMP runtime, AMD's AOMP, and Intel's OpenMP runtime provide emerging support for OMPT.
-Support in these implementations evolving, especially with respect to offloading computation onto TARGET devices.
+Support for OpenMP 5.0 and OMPT is available in OpenMP runtimes for LLVM, AMD, Intel, and IBM compilers.
+Support in these implementations mostly complete, although there are some quirks with OMPT support for tracking offloaded computation on TARGET devices.
 A notable exception for a popular runtime that lacks OMPT support is the GCC compiler suite's `libgomp`.
-Fortunately, the LLVM OpenMP runtime, which supports OMPT, is compatible with `libgomp`, at least on the host.[^15]
+Fortunately, the LLVM OpenMP runtime, which supports OMPT, is compatible with `libgomp`, at least on the host.[^14]

 In OpenMP implementations without support for the OMPT interface, HPCToolkit records and reports implementation-level measurements of program executions.
 At the implementation-level, work is typically partitioned between a primary (master) thread and one or more worker threads.
 Without the OMPT interface, work executed by the master thread can be associated with its full user-level calling context and is reported under `<program root>`.
 However, OpenMP regions and tasks executed by worker threads typically can't be associated with the calling context in which regions or tasks were launched.
 Instead, the work is attributed to a worker thread outer context that polls for work, finds the work, and executes the work.
 HPCToolkit reports such work under `<thread root>`.